Pulisic 1st hat trick leads US to 5-1 win, World Cup brink

 “I just really want to play in a World Cup and so does this team,” Pulisic said.
 “I’m just really happy that we’re able to be in a good position to go do that and finish the job off.”

-Pulisic’s fire showed during a shoving confrontation with Michael Amir Murillo that earned him a yellow card in the 69th minute.
+Pulisic’s fire showed during a shoving confrontation with Michael Amir Murillo that earned the 23-year-old winger a yellow card in the 69th minute.

 “His role involves making special plays and scoring some goals,” Berhalter said.
 “His defensive work rate, his duels, his second balls, his challenges passing, dribbling, you name it, he did it tonight.”